A Linear Exponential Comonad in s-finite Transition Kernels and Probabilistic Coherent Spaces: Category , its Dual and Monoidal Subcategory of s-finite Transition Kernels

 \item[-] $\Mes$ denotes the category whose objects are measurable spaces, same as $\TKer$, but whose morphisms $\Mes(\mc{X}, \mc{Y})$ consists of any linear positive map $\alpha: \mf{X} \longrightarrow \mf{Y}$ preserving monotone convergence.
 The composition is simply that of the functions. \end{enumerate} }\end{defn}

-It is now well known that the composition (\ref{compTKer}) for Markov kernels comes from Giry's probabilistic monad, resembling the power set monad of the relational composition (cf. \cite{Giry, Prabook}).
+It is now well known that the composition (\ref{compTKer}) for sub-Markov kernels (cf. below Remark \ref{Srel}) comes from Giry's probabilistic monad, resembling the power set monad of the relational composition (cf. \cite{Giry, Prabook}).
 Instead of using the monad applied to our general setting for the transition kernels, we give a simpler intuition how the composition (\ref{compTKer}) arises via the simpler composition of $\Mes$ by assuming the expected functoriality $ $.
-That is, for any $x \in X$, we see \\
+That is, for any $x \in X$, we see

 In particular, taking $f=\chi_{C}$ yields

 which by (\ref{kapchi}) imposes the definition of the composition of the two kernels.

 \begin{rem}[measures and measurable functions as $\TKer$ morphisms.] {\em Measures and measurable functions both reside as morphisms in $\TKer$: Let $\ms{I}$ be the singleton measurable space with $I=\{ * \}$, hence $\mc{I}=\{ \emptyset, \{ *\} \}$, then